List of G.I. Joe: A Real American Hero characters: Back-Stop

 In the Marvel Comics G.I.
-Joe series, he first appeared in issue #64 (October 1987).
-He joins the team when they are in their Utah Quonset hut base.
-His Persuader tank is used with an A.W.E.
-Striker for transport for some of the Joes who have joined at the same time.
-He is not informed of the top-secret aspects of the Joe team right away, such as the underground complex and the space shuttle, the USS Defiant.
-This is because while their new Joes had their transit orders, their top-secret clearances simply had not caught up to them yet.
-The shuttle itself, in its own transport, almost crushes the two vehicles.
-As Back-Stop was not allowed to see the Defiant, Leatherneck moves the vehicles.
+Joe: A Real American Hero series, he debuted in issue #64 (October 1987) as part of a new group of Joes meeting at their secret headquarters, The Pit.
+They are not informed of the top-secret aspects of the Joe team right away, such as the underground complex and the space shuttle, the USS Defiant, as their top-secret clearances had not caught up to them yet.
+Back-Stop appears in only one panel with his face obscured in shadow.